-Identified

-A system element has been identified as part of the Software System and its responsibilities and its position in the Software System are clear.

-Interfaces Agreed Developed Ready The System Elements interfaces have been agreed.
-The System Element has been implemented and tested, and is believed to be ready for integration into the Software System.
-The System Element has been verified and is ready for live use as part of the Associations Software System. drive : Software System The progress of the System Elements drives the progress of the Software System.
+Identified A system element has been identified as part of the Software System and its responsibilities and its position in the Software System are clear.
+Interfaces Agreed The Software System Elements interfaces have been agreed.
+Developed The Software System Element has been implemented and tested, and is believed to be ready for integration into the Software System.
+Ready The Software System Element has been verified and is ready for live use as part of the Software System.
+Associations drive : Software System The progress of the Software System Elements drives the progress of the Software System.

-Justification: Why System Element
+Justification: Why Software System Element

 A Software System is made up of software, hardware, and data.
 Each part of the Software System can be software or hardware or data or any combination of the three.
-A Software System usually consists of several parts or System
+A Software System usually consists of several parts or System Elements in Essence terms.
+Essence recognizes universal states that all system elements progress through during the development of a Software System.

-Figure 104 - The states of System Element
+Figure A.9 - The states of Software System Element